 5. Not Dressing Appropriately

-Allison Doyle with The Balance Careers says it best.
+Allison Doyle with Live About says it best.
 “Does it make a difference in how you dress for an interview?
 In many cases, it does.
 In a conservative business climate, appearances matter, while it isn’t as important in other environments.
 For example, attire for a summer job interview or a startup job interview will be less formal, but it does make sense to dress your best for the interview, regardless of the dress code at the organization.”

 Below, Forbes offers 8 Tips to Dress for Interview Success